 In this article, we’ll introduce brands that have successfully implemented their digital communication strategy on the platform through the format of a WeChat marketing case study.

-WeChat an integrated ecosystem
+WeChat is an integrated ecosystem

 The WeChat application was created in 2011 by Tencent.
 It’s a free instant messenger mobile application with multiple functions.
 This social network is completely integrated into the Chinese daily life.